Robotic Bariatric Surgery- Bariatric Surgery

 Disclaimer: Please note that Mya Care does not provide medical advice, diagnosis, or treatment.
 The information provided is not intended to replace the care or advice of a qualified health care professional.
 Always consult your doctor for all diagnoses, treatments, and cures for any diseases or conditions, as well as before changing your health care regimen.
 Do not reproduce, copy, reformat, publish, distribute, upload, post, transmit, transfer in any manner or sell any of the materials on this page without the prior written permission from myacare.com.

 Robotic or robot-assisted bariatric surgery is similar to ordinary bariatric surgery techniques, with the exception that the surgery is far less invasive and the surgeon is aided with the help of robotic technology.
 Robotic surgery was approved using the 'da Vinci Surgical System' by the FDA in the year 2000.

 Robotic surgery is available for all kinds of bariatric surgery.
 Bariatric surgery is traditionally aimed at correcting the size of the stomach to aid an overweight person in losing weight.
 It is generally only an option when a person's weight puts them at risk of acquiring a chronic disease, such as heart disease, and if lifestyle and dietary changes have failed to help.

 A gastric by-pass is the most common type of bariatric surgery.
-Other types of bariatric
+Other types of bariatric surgery include:

 - Biliopancreatic diversion with duodenal switch